yoogottamk/sudoku-solver/README.md

 Solves a sudoku problem you entered

-Enter 0 in place of spaces.
+## Other info

-Currently no input verification except same number appearing in a field.
+- Currently no input verification except same number appearing in a field.

-Not the best but it does solve the problems.
+- Some samples with time of execution are in sud.txt

+## Features to add

+- Rigorous inpput verification
+- Better execution / algorithm
+- Modularity
+- Better design
+- Other misc features

+## How to use?

+1. Clone this git repo
+2. cd into the folder you downloaded
+3. type make
+4. execute ./sudoku-solver